wedesoft/www.wedesoft.de/_posts/2019-12-03-rigid-body-game-physics-6.md

 $\sqrt{\lambda_1^2+\lambda_2^2} \le \mu P_n$
 {% endlatex %}
 Basically the overall force vector needs to reside in the friction cone.
+In a similar fashion as for constraint impulses, friction impulses are subtracted, recomputed, and then added to the accumulated impulses *P* of the two objects, when iterating.

 ![friction cone](/pics/cone.svg)